william-hood/Hoodland-Open-Source-Projects/README.md

 - TestFactories no longer determine the name of the collection/category that the tests go in.
 The test programmer specifies this for each test.
 - The root output folder can be changed from `$/Documents/TestResults` to the directory of your choice by setting `defaultParentFolder` before calling `TestProgram.run()`.
 - Manually creating a "TestCollection" (now TestCategory) and populating it with tests is now prohibited.
 Use the CategoryPath field instead.
+- This release of Koarse Grind is verified to work on Windows 11, macOS Ventura, and Linux Mint 21.1.

 ---